 Alternative option: If your child is not interested in coloring, you can print out the template on red, yellow, and blue cardstock paper.

-Have you tried these Korean crafts for Lunar New Year?
+Have you tried these Korean activities for Lunar New Year?

 More Korean learning resources for kids